 However, the choice is always yours — you are not locked in to bringing your child for a set time as we believe you know what’s best for your family.

 Our Occupational Therapy sessions are either 45 mins or 1 hour, depending on your child’s needs.
 An initial consultation may be 90 minutes.

 Whether your child’s sessions with us are covered by private health insurance will depend on your provider and your level of cover.
 All health funds are different, however, many of them do offer cover for Occupational Therapy.
 We recommend you check with your private health fund about what rebates you’re entitled to.

 Are there Medicare rebates?

 Yes — there are two plans that you can potentially access under Medicare.
 Eligibility for these plans is determined by your doctor.
 A visit to your doctor is required for the plan to be written.

 This entitles clients to up to five treatment sessions, which can be claimed through Medicare.

 Better Access to Mental Health Plan

-There are additional medicare plans available for children with autism and physical disabilities.
+Please note, there are additional Medicare plans available for children with autism spectrum disorders and physical disabilities.